strindberg/emacsj/README.md

 Isearch works with multiple carets.

+To change the colors used by Isearch to mark matches, go to Settings -> Editor -> Color Schemes -> EmacsJ.
+The colors chosen for primary and secondary matches are used by both Isearch and Search/replace (below).

 ### Search/replace (query-replace)

 Search/replace (query-replace) asks for a text or regexp to search for, and then the replacement to be used.
 When replacement starts, each